Twitter event networks and the Superstar model: Analysis of a special two-type branching process

-Before ending this Section, we derive some elementary properties of the offspring of an individual in $\BP(\cdot)$.
+Before ending this section, we derive some elementary properties of the offspring of an individual in $\BP(\cdot)$.
 Let $\sigma_v$ be the time of birth of vertex $v$ in $\BP(\cdot)$.
-Recall that $c_B(v, \sigma_v+s)$ and $c_R(v, \sigma_v+s)$ denote the number of blue and red children respectively of this vertex $s$ units of time after the birth of $v$.
-Also define the process
+Recall that $c_B(v, \sigma _v+s)$ and $c_R(v, \sigma_v+s)$ denote the number of blue and red children, respectively, of this vertex $s$ units of time after the birth of $v$. {{Since the distribution of the point process representing offspring of each vertex is the same}}, these random variables have the same distribution irrespective of the choice of the vertex $v$.
+Define the process